 - Excellent skills in time management, prioritization, and multi-tasking required.
 Strong organizational skills Ability to practice independently, strong verbal and written communication skills, organizational and critical judgment skills, and be able to interact effectively with co-workers and customers.
 Strong attention to detail.
-Ability to focus on task is essential.
+The ability to focus on tasks is essential.

 - Be clearly understood by verbal communication in face-to-face encounters and by telephone.
 Must be able to engage in a variety of telephone and face-to-face meetings related to pending and active projects on a daily basis.